yeasy/learning_pickleball/en/21_physics_biomechanics.md

 **The intensity of the Magnus Effect depends on:**

 1. **Spin Rate**: The faster the spin, the stronger the effect
-   - Pickleball: 15-30 rotations/second
+   - Pickleball: commonly around 15-30 rotations/second in practical play
-   - Tennis: 30-50+ rotations/second
-   - Table tennis: 50-100+ rotations/second
+   - Tennis and table tennis: often higher, with large differences by shot type, equipment, and measurement method

 2. **Ball Speed**: The ratio of ball speed to spin speed (called "Spin-to-Speed Ratio") determines the relative effect of spin
    - At the same spin rate, slower ball speed means greater relative impact of spin